Home > Blog > Python >

 x = 7, x//= 4 the result is x = 1

-Logical operators are used in any programming language to make decision based on multiple conditions.
-In python, we use Logical operators to determine whether a condition is True or False by taking Operand values as base.
-Let’s consider different logical operators that are used in python programming.
+Logical operators are used in any programming language to make decisions based on multiple conditions.
+In Python, we use Logical operators to determine whether a condition is True or False by taking Operand values as a base.
+Let’s consider different logical operators that are used in Python programming.

 • And - Logical AND